River Ridge Institute

-River Ridge Institute is located on a 722-acre working landscape situated within the Sierra Nevada Foothills of the Central Valley of California, in Tulare County.
-It serves as a field site for scientific research, and functions as a working landscape, formed around sustainable land practices and conservation.
-Along with being an ecologically important site, River Ridge Institute also serves as an accessible space for the public to experience nature.
+River Ridge Institute is located on a 722-acre working landscape situated within the Sierra Nevada foothills of the Central Valley of California, in Tulare County.
+It serves as a field site for scientific research and education, and functions as a working landscape formed around sustainable land practices and conservation.
+Along with research and education, the site is also used for public programs.
+The site is listed by the Organization of Biological Field Stations as a biological field station on the North Fork of the Tule River.'